synqs/ArduinoThermoControlWeb/README.md

 >  docker build -t devicecontrolserver:latest .

+# MySQL docker

+while sqlite is nice for some tests it can be rather annoying to update etc. So we might continue with mySQL databases.

 # TODO

  [x] Allow for changing the parameters of the feedback loop through some serial communication.